-Christian education is a partnership.
-Unity in that partnership is an essential part of being consistent and effective in our mission to educate and energize each student to impact their world for Jesus Christ.
-Below is our statement of faith; written to help you understand what we believe and therefore teach.
+Christian education is a partnership between parents and the community based on the unchanging Word of God.
+The Bible is our guiding document that provides the us with the instructions we live by as followers of Jesus Christ.
+Unity in our partnership is an essential part of being consistent and effective in our mission to educate students in a Christ-centered community.
+Below is our statement of faith and social positions; written to help you understand what we believe and therefore teach.

 Statement of Faith

 As we address all issues of life, we believe that the Bible has supreme authority in all matters of faith and conduct.
 We believe that “all Scripture is God-breathed and is useful for teaching, rebuking, correcting, and training in righteousness so that the man of God may be thoroughly equipped for every good work” (II Timothy 3:16-17).
 We believe that the Bible, consisting of the sixty-six books of the Old and New Testament, is the infallible Word of God, inspired by the Holy Spirit, and without error in the original manuscripts (2 Peter 1:21).
 Because the Bible is true and the standard of truth, it is good and the standard of moral goodness (Psalm 19:7-11).